jtlapp/tape/readme.markdown

 # tapeo

-`tape`-based test harness with command line options
+`tape`-based test harness with command line options and extra hooks

+## Overview

+`tapeo` numbers all named tests and has a command line option for specifying the number of a test to run.
+There is also a command line option for halting the test run after a specified number of failed tests. `tapeo` also provides hooks for preprocessing the set of all tests, for postprocessing each test, and for aborting the test suite with a TAP "Bail out!" notice.

 ## Installation